-Figure 1; Crucible and Gallium on hot plate
+Figure 1.
+Crucible and Gallium on hot plate

 Chapter 3

 Instrumentation

 Thermocouples & Resistance Temperature Detectors

 The isotope experiment is instrumented with both thermocouples (TCs) and resistance temperature detectors (RTDs).
 Two different technologies are used to minimize any effect from the high radiation area.
 These are attached to the LCW supply and to each of the return water lines from the window frame cooling, the Tungsten radiator and the base plate cooling.
 Additional thermometers are located at the Beryllium vacuum window frame, the Tungsten radiator, the base plate and the rear support plug.
 (Fig. 2) There is a total of 12 thermometers instrumenting the entire isotope assembly.